-Croatia: Reliance on energy imports should reduce6.
-May 2020. / SEE Energy News
+Croatia: Reliance on energy imports should reduce, SEE Energy News

 Croatia needs to rely more on domestic resources and reduce its dependence on imports, and this includes the production of energy from renewable energy sources, according to the Croatian Chamber of Commerce (HGK).